Who is the course for?

 Commencing September this course is two days a week over two years in combination with self directed study.

-For international students starting in September 2013, the course fees are £7,000 per annum.
+For international students starting in September 2014, the course fees are to be confirmed.

 Please Note: This is a two year course and there will be additional fees in the second year.